ankitskr/PCG-MPI-solver/README.md

+# PCG-MPI-solver

-## Project description
+## Project Description
-This is an mpi-based parallel pcg solver.
+This is an MPI-based parallel Preconditioned Conjugate Gradient (PCG) solver.
+The solver has been tested on the Gadi supercomputer using approximately 12,000 cores for parallel processing.

 ## Installation

-To setup this project on a supercomputing cluster, follow these steps:
+### On Gadi Supercomputer
+The following steps outline how to install the necessary libraries and dependencies on the Gadi supercomputer at NCI, Canberra:

 ```shell
 cd ~
 module load python3/3.11.0